-Encourage your child to be honest with themselves and to keep reassessing their situation.
-What they can handle one semester may be overwhelming the next semester due to changes in coursework, job demands, personal relationships, and a host of other issues.
+Remember that what you can handle one semester may be overwhelming the next semester due to changes in coursework, job demands, personal relationships, and a host of other issues.

 Lastly, keep perspective about what's most important.
-A college degree is a huge investment of not only money but also your child's time and career potential.
+A college degree is a huge investment of not only money but also your time and career potential.

 See more articles about Getting Ready for College.